sentry-kubernetes/charts/README.md

 For now the full list of values is not documented but you can get inspired by the values.yaml specific to each directory.

+## Upgrading from 18.x.x version of this Chart to 19.x.x

+Chart dependencies has been upgraded because of sentry requirements.
+Changes:
+- The minimum required version of Postgresql is 14.5 (works with 15.x too)

+Bumped dependencies:
+- postgresql > 12.5.1 - latest wersion of chart with postgres 15

 ## Upgrading from 17.x.x version of this Chart to 18.x.x

 If Kafka is complaining about unknown or missing topic, please connect to kafka-0 and run